flowxo/flowxo-sdk/README.md

 If there's a choice, it's usually better to use OAuth as the user experience will be much better than copying & pasting credentials.

-Flow XO relies on the [Passport](http://passportjs.org/) library.
-You'll need to define some settings in `oauth.js` (the Passport 'Strategy').
-The default file contains a skeleton with enough helper text to get you started.
-The basic task is to update the `strategy` property with your service's OAuth details (ID, secret, callback URL, etc.).
-Passport has some documentation on [setting up OAuth](http://passportjs.org/guide/oauth/).
+Flow XO relies on the [Passport](http://passportjs.org/) library for managing OAuth1 and OAuth2 authentication.
+If you have created an OAuth service, the generated `index.js` file contains a skeleton auth configuration with enough helper text to get you started.
+The basic task is to update the `strategy` property with a valid Passport strategy, and to configure the options (clientID and clientSecret) and params (scope, state, etc) that you need.
+An example for a Facebook service might look like...

-Once you have a valid `oauth.js` file, the service can be declared as OAuth in your `index.js`:

     auth: {
-      type: 'oauth',
+      type: 'oauth2',
+      strategy: require('passport-facebook').Strategy,
+      options: {
+        clientID: process.env.FACEBOOK_ID,
+        clientSecret: process.env.FACEBOOK_SECRET
+      },
-      params: { // Optionally declare any extra strategy params
+      params: {
-        scope: ['read', 'write']
+        scope: ['email','user_likes']
       }
     }

-When your scripts are run, you'll get an `access_key` in `options.credentials`, which you can use wherever the API expects an OAuth token.
+When your scripts are run, you'll get the relevant credentials in the `options.credentials` object.
+For example for OAuth2 you would get `{access_token: <token>, refresh_token: <refresh_token>}`, which can then be used when making requests to the API.

-You'll also need to take special care to use an _OAuth Error_ when the API reports an authorization problem.
+You'll also need to take special care to use an _Auth Error_ when the API reports an authorization problem.
 That way, the core knows to try and refresh the access token and try your script again (when possible).
 See the section _Handling Errors > OAuth Errors_ for details.

 Local Testing
 -------------

-The SDK contains a Grunt task:
+Your service's Gruntfile.js contains a task:

     grunt auth